patforg/501st-website/guides/alliance-duel/radar-training.md

 # Day 1: Radar Training (Monday)

-Tihs event starts Sunday night at 10pm EST.  The team that can earn the most points will win for that day.
+Tihs event starts Sunday night at 10pm EST.  The team that can earn the most points will win 1 for that day out of 13 possible points for the week.
 Lets see how you can earn points.

 ## Earning Points